cran-task-views/OfficialStatistics/OfficialStatistics.md

 - `r pkg("SmallCountRounding")` can be used to protect frequency tables by rounding necessary inner cells so that cross-classifications to be published are safe.
+- `r pkg("GaussSuppression")` can be used to protect tables by suppression using the Gaussian elimination secondary suppression algorithm.

 ### Remote access